Thirunavukkarasu/mf-cart-application/README.md

 # mf-cart-application

-Micro Frontends apps divided into three React applications.
+Ecommerce Cart Application built using Webpack 5 Module Federation.
+And these Micro Frontends apps are divided into three React applications.

 1. Core - Container Application which handle navigation and states
 2. Product - Product page app where we browse our ecommerce catalog